Skip to main content

 Overview

 For startups, a thoughtful COA design from the beginning saves enormous time later.
 Key principles include: keeping it simple but specific enough to answer important questions (e.g., separating "Engineering Salaries" from "Sales Salaries"), aligning with your P&L reporting structure so financial statements are easy to generate, and including accounts that match investor and board reporting expectations.
+Most VCs expect to see COGS separated from operating expenses, and operating expenses broken down into R&D, S&M (sales and marketing), and G&A (general and administrative).

 A common mistake is creating either too few accounts (making it impossible to analyze spending by category) or too many (creating unnecessary complexity and inconsistent categorization).
-A typical seed-stage SaaS company needs roughly 30 to 50 accounts.
-The COA should be reviewed annually and updated as the business evolves.
+Another frequent error is lumping all contractor spend into one account — separate it by department so you can track engineering contractors vs. marketing contractors vs. operations contractors independently.

 Example

-A SaaS startup COA might include: 1000-Cash, 1100-Accounts Receivable, 2000-Accounts Payable, 3000-Common Stock, 4000-Subscription Revenue, 5000-Hosting Costs, 6100-Engineering Salaries, 6200-Marketing Spend.
+A SaaS startup COA might include: 1000-Cash, 1100-Accounts Receivable, 2000-Accounts Payable, 2200-Deferred Revenue, 3000-Common Stock, 4000-Subscription Revenue, 5000-Hosting Costs, 5100-Payment Processing, 6000-Engineering Salaries, 6200-Marketing Spend, 6500-SaaS Tools.

 Track Chart of Accounts and more with culta.ai